Ádám Nagy: Bristol City

 On 8 August 2019, Nagy joined English Championship side Bristol City on a three-year deal with the option for a fourth year.
-On 10 August 2019, he debuted in the 2019–20 EFL Championship against Birmingham City F.C. at St Andrew's and scored his first goal against QPR in the next game.
+On 10 August 2019, he debuted in the 2019–20 EFL Championship against Birmingham City at St Andrew's and scored his first goal against QPR in the next game.

 Pisa

-On 27 August 2021, Nagy signed a four-year contract with Serie B club Pisa...
+On 27 August 2021, Nagy signed a four-year contract with Serie B club Pisa.

+Spezia

+On 31 January 2024, Nagy joined fellow Serie B club Spezia on loan for the remainder of the season.
+On 14 June 2024, Spezia exercised the option to buy and signed a three-year contract with Nagy.

 International career

+Early international career
-Nagy was part of the Hungary U-20 team at the 2015 FIFA U-20 World Cup, playing in four games (three starts) in an eventual Round of 16 exit.

-On 7 September 2015, Nagy played his first match in the Hungary national team in a 1–1 draw against Northern Ireland in a UEFA Euro 2016 qualifying Group F match at Windsor Park.
-He entered the pitch in the 23rd minute as a substitute for Elek.
+Having represented Hungary U-20 team at the 2015 FIFA U-20 World Cup, Nagy debuted for the Hungarian senior squad in a 1–1 draw against Northern Ireland in a UEFA Euro 2016 qualifying Group F match at Windsor Park on 7 September 2015.

-Nagy was selected for Hungary's Euro 2016 squad.

-On 14 June 2016, Nagy played in the first group match in a 2–0 victory over Austria at the UEFA Euro 2016 Group F match at Nouveau Stade de Bordeaux, Bordeaux, France.
-Three days later on 18 June 2016 he played in a 1–1 draw against Iceland at the Stade Vélodrome, Marseille.
+In May 2016, Nagy was selected in Hungary's squad for UEFA Euro 2016 in France.
+He played the full 90 minutes of the team's first UEFA Euro 2016 Group F match on 15 June, as they beat Austria 2–0 in Bordeaux.
+Three days later, Nagy played in a 1–1 draw against Iceland at the Stade Vélodrome, Marseille.

-On 18 November 2018, he scored his first goal for the national team against Finland at the Groupama Aréna, Budapest, in a 2018–19 UEFA Nations League C match.
+On 18 November 2018, Nagy scored his first goal for the national team against Finland at the Groupama Aréna, Budapest, in a 2018–19 UEFA Nations League C match.

+UEFA Euro 2020 onwards

 On 1 June 2021, Nagy was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
+He started all three matches as the Magyars finished bottom of Group F, losing to Portugal and drawing with France and Germany.

+On 19 November 2023, Nagy scored the third goal in a 3–1 victory over Montenegro in the last match of the UEFA Euro 2024 qualifying at the Puskás Aréna.

+On 14 May 2024, Nagy was named in Hungary's squad for UEFA Euro 2024.
+He started against both Switzerland and Germany in the team's first two matches, before appearing as a substitute for Callum Styles in the 1–0 victory against Scotland during final Group A match.
+His appearance against Switzerland equalled former captain Ádám Szalai's record of seven UEFA European Championship matches.
+He later became the nation's outright record holder with his eighth cap against Germany.